SModelS/smodels/docs/manual/source/Decomposition.rst

 the BSM states as well as their production cross sections, decay branching ratios and total widths.
 All the cross sections for the *BSM particles* serve as the initial step for the decomposition.
 Starting from these primary mothers, all the possible decays are generated according to the decay information for each particle.
-This procedure is represented in the figure below:
+This procedure is represented in :numref:`Fig. %s <decomp1>`.

 .. _decomp1: